victorjonsson/Arlima/readme.txt

 - The CSS for child articles has changed.
 If you have custom CSS for your arlima articles you should take a look at the section for child articles in css/template.css.
 - Arlima_ListFactory::loadListBySlug() is deprecated.
 Use Arlima_ListFactory::loadList() instead, it can now handle both id number, slug name and URL of external list or RSS feed
 - Now you can publish Arlima lists and RSS-feeds from remote website directly on a page via Arlima's meta box.
-- When previewing a list the preview window will scroll down to currently edited article
+- When previewing a list the preview window will scroll down to currently edited article.

 = 2.7.21 =